An algorithm for canonical forms of finite subsets of $\mathbb{Z}^d$ up to affinities: Getting an Aff(d,Z) -equivariant set of complete Lambda -frames

 In what follows, we say that a partition $\{\Lambda_1,\dots,\Lambda_h\}$ of $\Lambda$ is \emph{balanced} if $|\Lambda_i|\leq n/2$ for all $i$, where $n$ is the size of $\Lambda$.
 Otherwise, we say that the partition is \emph{unbalanced}.

-Let's describe briefly the steps of Algorithm \ref{alg:canonical-frames2}.
-As in Algorithm \ref{alg:canonical-frames}, the main distinction is given by the condition on line \ref{line:congruence-condition2} (whether all the points of $\Lambda$ are congruent modulo 2, or not).
+Let us describe briefly the steps of Algorithm \ref{alg:canonical-frames2}.
+As in Algorithm \ref{alg:canonical-frames}, the main distinction is given by the condition in line \ref{line:congruence-condition2} (whether all the points of $\Lambda$ are congruent modulo 2, or not).

-If the condition on line \ref{line:congruence-condition2} holds (lines \ref{line:first-case-begin}-\ref{line:first-case-end}), all the points of $\Lambda$ and $Q$ are translated and their coordinates are then divided by 2.
-The recursive call on line \ref{line:first-call2} gives an unordered set $S'$ of $\Lambda'$-frames, which is then transformed to a set $S$ of $\Lambda$-frames.
+If the condition in line \ref{line:congruence-condition2} holds (lines \ref{line:first-case-begin}-\ref{line:first-case-end}), all the points of $\Lambda$ and $Q$ are translated and their coordinates are then divided by 2.
+The recursive call in line \ref{line:first-call2} gives an unordered set $S'$ of $\Lambda'$-frames, which is then transformed to a set $S$ of $\Lambda$-frames.